BirdeeHub/fn_finder/README.md

 I might want to try some other lua dialects in the future.

-`mkFinder` and its helpers makes changing languages just 1 short function passed in via option.

 You can also change how it caches.
 Maybe you want to cache your bytecode to a database instead.

+`mkFinder` and its helpers makes changing languages as simple as defining a new search function passed in via option.

 Currently the default search function works for `package.path` and the only other language with a premade search function is fennel.

-One will be added that searches the nvim runtime path in the future, but it is fully possible to do this as the end user as well!

 ## ⚡Quick Start